 We’ve finally reached the end of my 2017 favorites!
-Find out which makeup products rocked my world in 2017!
+Find out what I thought was the best makeup in 2017!

 Disclosure: This post is not sponsored.
 This post does not contain affiliate links.
 Two products (Erborian Glow Creme and Avon Super Extend Mascara) were PR gifted, however I was not asked to include them in this post.
 All opinions are my own.

 If you’re looking for an empty magnetic palette to store your single eyeshadows, this is one of the best ones you’ll find.
 It’s made of very sturdy cardboard, has a mirror, and comes in super cute designs.
 I’ve had mine for about a year now, and there’s no signs of wear and tear yet.
 I love when things are both cute and high quality.
 Altair just came out with a super gorgeous black marble palette that I have my eyes on… even though I don’t have any more single eyeshadows I need to store right now.

 If you need something more budget-friendly to store your single shadows, ColourPop’s empty palettes are a great choice.
 These palettes are made with much thinner and less sturdy cardboard than Altair’s palettes, but they’re still cute and functional.
 They also don’t contain a mirror, so if you plan on traveling a lot, I would recommend an Altair palette over this.
 Despite these little details, ColourPop’s magentic palettes are still some of my favorites because of how affordable they are.
 These are some of the cheapest I’ve found that still have a high quality magnet!